chungd87/SMS-Mass-Message-Contact-List/README.md

 # SMS-Mass-Message-Contact-List
-Reads and writes .json file name, number, and address objects for contact information.
+- Loads a mass contact list from .json file.
-Create, replace, update, delete, and search contacts list by name, number, address, or keyword.
+- Create, replace, update, delete, and search contacts list by name, number, address, or keyword.
-Alphabetically lists all contacts.
+- List all contacts or filter by keyword.
-Sends mass SMS messages to all contacts in the contact list.
+- Sends mass SMS messages to all contacts in the contact list.
+- Saves modified .json file on exit.

 #### Author
 Danny Chung